wdv4758h/pypy-extradoc/blog/draft/10years.rst

 * We made N attempts to use LLVM.
 Seriously, N is 4 or 5.
 But we haven't fully given up yet :-) They all run into issues one way or another.

-* We were huge fans of ctypes from the beginning.
+* We were huge fans of ctypes at the beginning.
 Up to the point where we tried to make a restricted subset with static types, called rctypes for RPython.
 Turned out to be horrible.
   Twice.